cortizaldana/Project-Engineering-Explanation/README.md

 - Bridges need to communicate to the outside world
 - Traffic from the bridge will exit out from the host machine
 - Rules will be implemented via Firewalld using policies

+# Conculsion

+- This project will allow me to not only scale in the future but keep things nice and clean without having to spend money on infrastructure.
+I get to work with a variety of tool and come up with solutions by finding work arounds.